 Azure Germany in CSP for Microsoft Cloud Germany

-As a Cloud Solution Provider (CSP) partner for Microsoft Cloud Germany, transact across Microsoft cloud services (i.e. Azure Germany, Office 365 Germany and Dynamics 365 Germany) through a single platform.
-CSP enables partners to: own the customer lifecycle and relationship end-to-end; set the price and terms and directly bill customers; directly provision and manage subscriptions; attach value-added services; and be the first point of contact for customer support.
+As a Cloud Solution Provider (CSP) partner for Microsoft Cloud Germany, transact across Microsoft cloud services (ie: Azure Germany, Office 365 Germany and Dynamics 365 Germany) through a single platform.
+CSP enables partners to: own the customer lifecycle and relationship end-to-end; set the price, terms and directly note customers; directly provision and manage subscriptions; attach value-added services; and be the first point of contact for customer support.

 If you are a customer, work directly with your partner to design and implement a solution that meets your unique needs.
 Contact your Microsoft partner and find out how the cloud can benefit your business.
 Need to find a partner?
 Visit Microsoft Pinpoint to start today.

 CSP enables partners to have end-to-end ownership of the customer lifecycle and relationship for Microsoft Azure.
-This means that partners are empowered to manage sales, own the billing relationship, provide technical and billing support and be the customers’ single point of contact.
-In addition, CSP provides a full set of tools, including a self-service portal and accompanying APIs, to easily provision, manage and provide billing for their customers and subscriptions.
+That means partners are empowered to manage sales, own the billing relationship, provide technical and billing support and be the customers' single point of contact.
+In addition, CSP provides a full set of tools including a self-service portal and accompanying APIs to easily provision, manage and provide billing for their customers and subscriptions.

 Complete end-to-end customer management

-- Sales – Bundle services with unique solutions or resell Azure whilst controlling the pricing, terms and billing.
+- Sales – Bundle services with unique solutions or resell Azure while controlling the pricing, terms and billing.

-- Value-added services – Partners have the power to leverage CSP to add managed services and/or third-party applications in addition to Azure services.
+- Value-added services – Partners have the power to leverage CSP to add managed services and/or 3rd-party applications in addition to Azure services.

 - Provisioning – Directly provision customers and subscriptions and manage services through new portals and accompanying APIs.

 - Management – Through multi-tenant capabilities, partners are able to manage all of their customers’ subscriptions across services.